Ready for a family vacation full of adventure, culture, and natural wonders? Time to visit the kid-friendly town of Scottsdale, Arizona!

-2. Ride a Horse at MacDonald’s Ranch
+Ride a Horse at McDonald’s Ranch

 Channel your inner cowboy with a horseback ride past towering saguaros.
-At MacDonald’s Ranch, anyone over the age of five can ride, regardless of experience.
+At MacDonald’s Ranch, anyone over the age of six can ride, regardless of experience.
 The guides and horses know how to handle city slickers.

-3. Catch a Baseball Game
+Catch a Baseball Game at Spring Training

 Every March, 15 major league baseball teams move to the Phoenix area for Spring Training.